History of Somaliland: Fifth President Muse Bihi Abdi

 In December 2017, Muse Bihi Abdi was elected as the fifth President of Somaliland.
 The election followed a 2016 nationwide voter registration that used iris recognition technology, reported by international observers as the first such countrywide use in Africa and applied to a large share of the electorate.

 In January 2018, Somaliland forces seized Tukaraq, east of Las Anod, from Puntland after clashes, escalating tensions between the two sides.

 In January 2018, Somaliland’s House of Representatives passed a law addressing women’s rights by criminalising rape with severe penalties, a measure subsequently advanced through the legislative process that year; the enacted Rape and Sexual Offences Law (Law No. 78/2018) codified offences including rape, gang rape, child-related sexual crimes and sexual harassment, and specified sentencing ranges up to lengthy terms of imprisonment.

 In 2020, Somaliland's Minister of Foreign Affairs meeting with Taiwan's President Tsai Ing-wen.

 In September 2020, the Government of Somaliland opened a representative office in Taipei, thereby establishing bilateral relations with the Republic of China (Taiwan).
 The two sides had earlier agreed in July 2020 to establish reciprocal representative offices in their respective capitals.
 Although Taiwan is not a member of the United Nations, it maintains diplomatic relations with several UN member states.
 The recognition by Taiwan marked the first formal recognition of Somaliland by another government.
-(However, as of 2025, no country other than Taiwan has officially recognized Somaliland.)
+(As of 2026, besides Taiwan, Israel, and possibly Ethiopia have now also officially recognized Somaliland.)

 In 2021, a woman casts her vote in the House of Representatives election.

 In May 2021, Somaliland held its second elections for the House of Representatives since 2005.